 - Other questions about moving overseas

-On a more personal level, The Good Schools Guide International advisors can:
+On a more personal level, The Good Schools Guide International consultants can:

 - Give you for an accurate picture of particular schools and the differences between them.